Antonio-Bennett/Rssg/README.md

 The program accepts inputs from the user using the -i or --input flag.
 Acceptable inputs are files and or folders.
 The program allows for the input for txt and md file extensions.

-Currently, the only working Markdown syntax is bold.
+Currently, the only working Markdown syntax is header1 "#".

 ### Output
 Output is stored in a current directory in folder named dist